localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

 ## Introduction

-LocalStack Enterprise provides a Kubernetes executor for compute services like EC2, ECS, and Lambda.
+LocalStack Enterprise provides a Kubernetes executor for various emulated services.
-It allows you to run EC2 instances, ECS tasks, and Lambda functions in your Kubernetes clusters.
+It allows you to run these services as Kubernetes pods in your Kubernetes clusters.
-By default, LocalStack uses the `docker` backend for compute services.
+By default, LocalStack uses the `docker` backend for these services.
-You can switch to the `kubernetes` executor by setting the appropriate environment variables.
+You can use either service-specific configuration variables or the generic  `CONTAINER_RUNTIME`  variable set to  `kubernetes`  to enable the Kubernetes executor.

 ## EC2 Kubernetes Executor